gtadigital/ProfileParser/README.md

 ```

 2. Edit the **XsltTransformer.java**.
 According to the choosen profile modify as follows

-   * Line nr.21 specify the XSLT path
+   * Line nr.23 specify the source directory of the XML file(s).
-   * Line nr.23 specify the source directory of the XML file(s)
+   * Line nr.24 specify the target directory where to save the XML output(s).
-   * Line nr.24 specify the target directory where to save the XML output(s)
+   * Line nr.25 specify the XSL path.

 3. Run the script
  * Run the **XsltTransformer.java** using an IDE